PHILADELPHIA REFLECTIONS

 Theater has declined, everywhere in the western world.
 But in Philadelphia, even today if you attended every new play you would keep pretty busy.

-Right Angle Club 2007-2008
+Right Angle Club 2008

-A report, to the year 2007 shareholders of the Right Angle Club of Philadelphia, by their outgoing president.
+A report, to the year 2008 shareholders of the Right Angle Club of Philadelphia, by the outgoing president, Neale Bringhurst...

 William Leonard, a distinguished lawyer retired from the distinguished firm of Schnader, Harrison Segal and Lewis addressed the Right Angle Club recently about his adventures running the new and improved Mann Center in Fairmount Park.
 A member of the board, he was suddenly asked to act as interim CEO when Peter Lane went on to another career.
 His task was to hold the organization together, while a permanent replacement was recruited.
 It turned out that directing an organization and actually running it are two entirely different things.
 It was necessary to learn about show business programming, the problems of rock groups, the whims of donors, the headaches associated with food vendors, and lease renewals with city governments, not to mention the rigidities of state and federal rules.
 Leonard obviously enjoyed the challenge, although most of us wouldn't.

 The Philadelphia Orchestra had been playing summer concerts in the park since 1930, eventually adopting the name of Robin Hood Dell, East.
 Although the city contributed a couple hundred thousand dollars of support, and several hundred thousand other dollars came from non-ticket sales, classical music was always a long way from breaking even.
-The big revenue came from Rock Concerts, which may have been humiliating for the classical musicians of international fame, but was nevertheless what it took to survive at all, take it or leave it.
+The big revenue came from Rock Concerts, which may have been humiliating for the classical musicians of international fame, but was nevertheless what it took to survive, take it or leave it.
 Fred Mann in 1976 took the lead in raising funds for a roofed outdoor performance center, and the enormous energy of Peter Lane was brought from the New York Pops to get things going.
-In ten years, the Mann Center increased its outside support to $2.8 million of the $8 million annual budget, and was putting on forty performances a season, with attendance increasing by 20% from 2006 to 2007.
+In ten years, the Mann Center increased its outside support to $2.8 million of the $8 million annual budget and was putting on forty performances a season, with attendance increasing by 20% from 2006 to 2007.
 All this was accomplished in spite of the city government dropping its contribution to zero, and dropping music courses in the school system.

 In a sense, the city stringencies may have been a blessing for the Mann.
 A second capital campaign raised $15 million for expanded facilities and parking, as well as an education center, to meet the new community need.
 A complimentary ticket program distributes 50,000 free tickets yearly, and seats on the lawn cost $10.
 If you want to get under the roof, it costs more.
 The free program familiarized parents with the program, and the educational center is now thriving.